How Much Does It Cost to Build a Modular Home in 2023?

 Transporting the sections from the warehouse to the property costs about $5 per square foot.
 Delivery charges often relate to the number of sections for the home.
 Floorplans under about 1,200 square feet may be built as one unit.
 Larger houses usually come in multiple shipments.

 Modular homes can be more than a single story.
 In fact, many modular homes cover three stories in high-population locations where home footprint space is at a premium.
-The main difference, aside from cost, is that larger, multi-story homes are delivered and constructed in pieces rather than as single or two-piece units.
+In addition to costing more to assemble, larger, multi-story homes are delivered and constructed in pieces rather than as single or two-piece units.

 While it's true that you can build larger homes over a single story, beyond 1,500 square feet, it becomes significantly more expensive than adding a second story.
 The foundation and the cost of the roof are the two most expensive elements of a modular home build.